1960 Ghanaian presidential election

 Presidential elections were held for the first time in Ghana on 27 April 1960.
 The elections were held alongside a referendum on creating a republic with an executive presidency.
 The winner of the elections would become the country's first president if the new republican constitution was passed, which it did.

+The conduct of the election was problematic, as the incumbent Nkrumah government used state resources to support Nkrumah, including pressuring civil servants to attend rallies and advertising in media.